 29. Wooden Crates

 Wooden crates are useful year-round, but the Rustic style lends well to autumn decorating.
-Fill them with pumpkins, plaid blankets or useful everyday storage for shoes by the door for a natural and easy way to highlight Rustic fall style.
+Fill them with pumpkins, pine cones, plaid blankets or useful everyday storage for shoes by the door for a natural and easy way to highlight Rustic fall style.

 I’m not a fan at all of changing out throw pillows with every season.
 But I AM a fan of changing out pillow covers.
 Find pillow covers in fall colors that will warm up your living space.
 Bonus: if you choose dark green or burgundy pillows, they can easily transition into Christmas!